Lab9/python-graphy/README.md

 client = Client("https://foo.bar/", transporter=Transporter(session=my_session))
 ```

+#### PromiseTransporter

-So why not create an asynchronous transporter as well?
+So why not create asynchronous transporters as well?
-Making a request with the async transporter returns a `Promise[Response]` with the response as a value.
+Making a request with the promise transporter returns a `Promise[Response]` with the response as a value.
 Have a look at their [documentation](https://pypi.org/project/promise/).

 ```python